cid-harvard/reckoner/README.md

 Installation
 ============

-- Run `curl https://raw.githubusercontent.com/cid-harvard/dataset-compliance/master/tester.py > tester.py` to download the script.
+- In a command line, run `curl https://raw.githubusercontent.com/cid-harvard/reckoner/master/reckoner.py > reckoner.py` to download the script.
+- Create a definition file in the same directory as your dataset
-- Then run it with `python tester.py definition_file_name.yml`
+- Then run it with `python tester.py path/to/your/definition_file_name.yml`

 Example